-LavaMind’s business simulation games have won numerous awards and are being used by middle schools, high schools, and colleges all over the world.
+LavaMind’s business simulation games have won numerous awards and are being used by hundreds of middle schools, high schools, and colleges all over the world.

-Gazillionaire is being used to teach business, math, social studies, economics and entrepreneurship.
+Gazillionaire is being used to teach financial literacy, business math, social studies, economics and entrepreneurship.
 In Gazillionaire, the player runs a trading company in outer space.
 The player must make decisions about supply, demand, profit margins, overhead, account balances etc. Because of Gazillionaire’s “award-winning” tutorial, it appeals to a broad age group and has been used in a wide variety of courses.

 Profitania is the most advanced of the business simulations.
 In Profitania, the player manages and operates a factory in a subterranean world.
 Profitania is the final part of LavaMind’s business simulation series and is designed for higher-level students.
 We recommend starting with Gazillionaire and working your way up to Profitania.
 Both the game’s structure and concepts are more difficult to master than either Gazillionaire or Zapitalism, making this simulation the most challenging of the series.